omegat-org/omegat/release/readme.txt

 Linux users: note that OmegaT does not work with the free/open-source Java implementations that are packaged with many Linux distributions (for example, Ubuntu), as these are either outdated or incomplete.
-Download and install Sun's Java Runtime Environment (JRE) via the link above, or download and and install the OmegaT package bundled with JRE (the .tar.gz bundle marked "Linux").
+Download and install Sun's Java Runtime Environment (JRE) via the link above, or download and install the OmegaT package bundled with JRE (the .tar.gz bundle marked "Linux").